HOW TO CHOOSE WHAT LANGUAGE TO LEARN?

 Language learning is a long journey with ups and downs.
 It takes time and effort, there’s no way around it.
 It’s therefore normal to want to choose a language carefully, since we’ll be investing so much time and effort into learning it.

 Maybe we have a language in mind, but we may want to dismiss it because we may feel it’s not useful, wanted by the job market or important enough.
 This leaves us spend so much time wondering, “What language should I learn?”

 I get this question all the time.
-“Maria, since you’re a language expert, please let me know what language I have to learn.”
-As if I could somehow decide which language deserves people’s attention more than the others, no matter where one comes from, what one is interested in or what one wants to do with the language.
+“Maria, since you’re a language expert, please let me know the number one language I should learn” As if I could somehow find a language that deserves people’s attention more than the others, no matter where one comes from, what one is interested in or what one wants to do with the language.

 That would be so unfair for languages and people out there, too.